alexey2baranov/node-op-client/README.md

 #op-client

 Client library for OpenProject server.
-Works both on Node.js and browser.
-Tested with v10 and 11.
+Works both in Node.js and browser.
+Tested with OpenProject v10 and v11.

 ## Installation
 ```bash